STATEMENT OF PURPOSE

 WE WORK ON TREATY 7 TERRITORY

-We are located where the Bow River meets the Elbow River, a site traditionally known as Moh’kins’tsis to the Blackfoot, and now also known as Calgary.
+The Rozsa Foundation operates where the Bow River meets the Elbow River, a place traditionally known as Moh’kins’tsis to the Blackfoot, now also known as Calgary.

-As an organization operating on this land, we are grateful for the opportunity to work here, and for the generations of people who have taken care of this land for thousands of years.
+As an organization grateful to be working in this territory, we thank the generations of people who have taken care of this land for thousands of years and understand that we must uphold our own responsibilities toward honouring Treaty 7.